 - Non-refundable application fee of $70, payable by mailing a check or money order to Colorado College Summer Music Festival, 14 E. Cache La Poudre, Colorado Springs, CO, 80903, or by making an online credit card payment and noting your payment order number on your application.

-- If you choose to audition by video, you will need to provide a link to a high quality video, no longer than 12 minutes, that you have uploaded to YouTube as a 'public' or 'unlisted' video to allow our reviewers to view.
+- Please provide a link to a high quality video, no longer than 12 minutes, that you have uploaded to YouTube as a 'public' or 'unlisted' video to allow our reviewers to view.
 Please see the instructions in the YouTube 'Getting Started" tutorial if you are unfamiliar with the process.

 A resource you may find helpful is How to Create an Awesome Prescreen Recording